JoacimLord/The-Luna-Framework/README.md

 		app.Render(); //To render graphics to the viewport, needs to take in a texture and a anchor.GetTransform().

-		//If your application only need the ImGui setup, only keep this and Update */ app.Display();
+		//If your application only need the ImGui setup, only keep this */ app.Display();
-		app.Update();
 	}
 }